 To address possible publication bias, we corrected for sampling error and measurement error, as indicated in guidelines for psychometric meta-analyses (Schmidt & Hunter, 2015).
 Reliability was corrected using internal consistency artifact distributions (alpha or composite reliability) compiled from studies included in the present meta-analyses.
 A summary of weighted mean internal consistency can be found in supplementary.

 We also conducted a sensitivity analysis (Mathur & VanderWeele, 2020) with the use of cumulative meta-analysis.
+Finally, we conducted a PET-PEESE analysis (Stanley & Doucouliagos, 2014) and a p-curve analysis (Simonsohn et al., 2014).

 Results